 12kmof dual carriageway

 Freeing Galway from its traffic stranglehold

 Reducing non-essential through-traffic choking the city centre was a priority for Galway, after determining through initial analysis that many drivers were rat-racing through the city to bypass gridlock on the national road network.
 The proposed new road encircles the city to the north, linking the R336 coastal road on the west to the N6 motorway to Dublin on the east, and providing a necessary new crossing of the River Corrib.

 The N6 Galway City Ring Road is a key element of the Galway Transport Strategy.
-This new road will free road space in the city centre to enable a shift towards environmentally friendly transport modes to bring about a sustainable transport and mobility system in Galway City and its environs. ” Eileen McCarthy Associate Director
+This new road will free road space in the city centre to enable a shift towards environmentally friendly transport modes to bring about a sustainable transport and mobility system in Galway City and its environs. ” Eileen McCarthy Director, Highways

 As lead designer, Arup developed an integrated transportation solution for Galway City and its environs, incorporating the designs of various organisations and disciplines and liaising with a wide variety of stakeholders.
 The N6 GCRR is a key component of this solution and includes around 6km of single and 12km of dual carriageways.
 The proposed development also includes a bridge, a viaduct, and two tunnels with lengths over 200m; as well as link roads, side roads, junctions and associated structures from the west of Galway City near Bearna to the existing M6 east of Galway City near Coolagh.

 The N6 GCRR is designed to improve connections and keep Galway on the move, while minimising impact on the region’s protected natural and built environment.
 The current route was selected because, out of the potential options available, it offered the least negative impact on local residents as well as local flora, fauna and sites of historical importance.